davidsword/sword-layouts/README.md

 # Sword Layouts

-Layout blocks for [Gutenberg](https://wordpress.org/plugins/gutenberg/) that help create more interesting and modern Wordpress pages.
+Layout blocks for [Gutenberg](https://wordpress.org/plugins/gutenberg/) that help create more interesting and modern WordPress pages.

-Also see it in [wordpress.org/plugins/](https://wordpress.org/plugins/sword-layouts/).
+Also see it in [WordPress.org/plugins/](https://wordpress.org/plugins/sword-layouts/).

 ## Current Layout(s)